 Klaviyo has more than 50 pre-built native integrations.
 In many cases, you’ll be able to synchronize your data into Klaviyo simply by enabling one of these integrations.
 To see integrations we natively support, navigate to the Integrations tab.

-Additionally, because our APIs are open, some third-parties have productized integrations into Klaviyo which they support.
+Additionally, because our APIs are open, many third-parties have productized integrations into Klaviyo which they support.
 These can be enabled by creating an API key in Klaviyo and following the configuration instructions from the third-party.
 For a full list of third-party integrations, check out our Klaviyo integrations directory.

 If you want to programmatically push data into Klaviyo, you can utilize our APIs to create, read, update, or delete records for most of the objects in our data model.
 The specific endpoints, supported request formats, and example responses are detailed in our API documentation.
-Additionally, we have articles on our Track and Identify API that provide a general overview, illustrative use cases, and details on Klaviyo properties.

 We’ve built Klaviyo to make it easy to push data to us and use it.
 Here are some of the key usability principles we design for:

-We store data in a highly-denormalized manner, which means there’s no need to pre-configure your data schema in the UI or otherwise.
+- No pre-configuration - We store data in a highly-denormalized manner, which means there’s no need to pre-configure your data schema in the UI or otherwise.
 Just send data to our APIs, and you’ll be able to see it and use it in the app in real-time.

-You have complete control over, and access to, all of your data.
+- No data limitations - You have complete control over, and access to, all of your data.
 We don’t have any data retention limits nor any downstream filters on how you can query data in the UI.
 You have the ability to access every event, and all associated metadata for every user over all time.

 Updated 2 months ago